Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

-where the role of Planck's constant is being played now by $c\ln\tilde{A}$ , $\tilde{A}=B^{\frac{3}{2}}$ and $c$ is some constant which will be determined selfconsistently below\footnote{Not to be confused with the speed of light !}$.$
+where the role of Planck's constant is being played now by $c\ln\tilde{A}$, $\tilde{A}=B^{\frac{3}{2}}$ and $c$ is some constant to be determined selfconsistently below\footnote{Not to be confused with the speed of light !}$.$

 At first, one may think that what we obtained is just a simple harmonic oscillator spectrum.
-After all, this should come as not too big a surprise since both, the Newtonian Eq.(15) and the Einsteinian Eq.(26) (brought to the Newtinian-looking form) are classical equations for the harmonic oscillator.
-This result is also compatible with that of Appendix A. The harmonic oscillator option is physically undesirable though since the harmonic oscillator has countable infinity of energy levels.
+After all, this should come as not too big a surprise since both, the Newtonian Eq.(15) and the Einsteinian Eq.(26) (when brought to the Newtonian-looking form) are classical equations for the harmonic oscillator (evidently, this is still the content of Bertrand theorem).
+This result is also compatible with that of Appendix A. The harmonic oscillator option is physically undesirable\ though (when one is contemplating quantization) since the harmonic oscillator has countable infinity of energy levels.
 Evidently, such a spectrum is equivalent to the T-B law.
-But it is well known that this law is not working well for larger numbers.
-In fact, it would be very strange should it be working in this regime.
+But it is well known that this law is not working for large numbers!

 To make progress, we have to use the 3rd Kepler's law once again.
-This time, we have to take into account that in the astronomical system of units $3lnr_{n}=$ $2\ln T_{n}.$ A quick look at equations (A.11), (A.12) suggests that the underlying mechanical system is likely to be associated with that for the Morse potential. \ This is so because the low lying states of such a system cannot be distinguished from those for the harmonic oscillator.
+This time, we have to take into account that in astronomical system of units $3lnr_{n}=$ $2\ln T_{n}.$ A quick look at equations (A.11), (A.12) suggests that the underlying mechanical system is likely to be associated with that for the Morse potential. \ This is so because the low lying states of such a system cannot be distinguished from those for the harmonic oscillator.
 However, this system does have only a finite number of energy levels which makes sense physically.
-The task remains to connect this system with planar Kepler's problem.
+The task remains to connect this system with the planar Kepler's problem.
 Although in view of results of Appendix A such a connection does exist, we want to demonstrate it explicitly at the level of classical mechanics first.